UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Choose Gexa Energy for high-usage, green-focused homes, and APG&E for low-usage apartments seeking rate stability.

-Choose Gexa Energy if: You live in a medium-to-large home where you consistently use over 1,000 kWh per month, you are committed to supporting 100% renewable energy, and you are comfortable monitoring your usage to ensure you hit credit thresholds.
+Choose Gexa Energy if: You live in a medium-to-large home where you consistently use over 1,000 kWh per month, you are committed to supporting 100% renewable energy, and you are comfortable monitoring your usage to ensure you hit necessary credit thresholds.

-FAQs About Gexa Energy vs. APG&E
+Frequently Asked Questions About Gexa Energy And APG&E

 Is Gexa Energy cheaper than APG&E?